Draft Framework — For Discussion Purposes Only

 | Charitable Lead / Remainder Trust | Deduction now; asset passes to heirs later | Estate planning |

+There is rich and there is wealthy.
+Income makes you rich.
+Land makes you wealthy.
 The land itself — held by the family office entity or CLT — appreciates over time as a balance sheet asset, independent of the affordable housing restriction on the units.
-This is the generational wealth mechanism.
+You don't get wealthy without real estate.
+This program puts permanently appreciating land on your family's balance sheet while housing the workforce that makes your community function.
+That is the generational wealth mechanism.

 The CLT structure solves the core tension between investor returns and permanent affordability by separating land ownership from unit ownership.